 Of the 3,000+ counties in the US, 146 (mostly on the coasts or in university towns) have largely embraced modern or postmodern ideologies.
 The vast majority of people in rural America, on the other hand, operate on the conviction, or the memory, of Judeo-Christian theism.
 As Rabbi Daniel Lapin has so powerfully articulated, “We are no longer one nation under God.
 We are two separate nations with two distinct and incompatible moral visions.”

-The Red State/Blue State map illustrates these two Americas.
+The map shows the results of the 2016 presidential election by county.
+It clearly illustrates these two Americas.
 The red is characterized by honor for the American flag, the blue by those who dishonor it.
 While the Red geography is far larger than the Blue, the two populations are about the same.
 The coasts are dominated by an atheistic framework, inland by the Judeo-Christian worldview, either consciously or in memory.

 A fight not unlike the Civil War is on for the soul of the nation.
 That war was between North and South; today’s is between the coasts and the heartland.